-That’s why this time I’m playing Zelda 2 with a guide.
-I’m using it to show me where I’m supposed to go.
+That’s why this time I’m playing Zelda II with a guide.
 This may be heresy, but it’s helping me finally enjoy this game.

 Don’t judge me

 Quick saves also help me practice.
 A lot of the enemies in Zelda II are tough.
-Quick saving before I fight one, battling a difficult monster, and then loading and doing it over and over again is helping me become much more proficient at the Zelda 2.
+Quick saving before I fight one, battling a difficult monster, and then loading and doing it over and over again is helping me become much more proficient at Zelda II.

 Part of me feels icky for playing Zelda II with a guide and save states.
 But after years of false starts trying to beat it, I don’t feel too guilty.
 Besides, I imagine even the kids who managed to beat this game back in 1987 were probably using printed guides from magazines like Nintendo Power to help them out.
 It’s hard to imagine making much progress without one.